Celiac vs Gluten Sensitivity: Symptoms and Genetics

 If you are investigating how your body handles dietary components, the genetics of nutrient metabolism extend well beyond gluten and celiac disease:

 Nutrigenomics covers these genes and others that affect how your body processes nutrients.
-DecodeMyBio's Nutrition & Methylation Report analyzes MTHFR, FUT2, VDR, and related genes from the same raw DNA data — a useful complement to celiac screening.
+DecodeMyBio's Nutrition & Methylation reads MTHFR, LCT, HFE and related markers from the same raw DNA data — a useful complement to celiac screening.

 Find out if you carry the celiac disease genes.
-The Celiac & Gluten Screening checks HLA-DQ2 and HLA-DQ8 from your existing 23andMe or AncestryDNA data — $19, results in minutes.
-If you do not carry these genes, celiac is ruled out with over 99% confidence.
-View a sample report, or upload your data to get started.
+The Celiac & Gluten Screening checks HLA-DQ2 and HLA-DQ8 tag SNPs from your existing 23andMe or AncestryDNA data — free to start ($59 one-time), results in minutes.
+A negative result is reassuring but, because this relies on tag SNPs rather than clinical HLA typing, should not by itself be used to rule out celiac disease.
+View a sample →, or upload your data to get started.